-- seek a combination of capital growth and income through exposure primarily to equity and government debt securities globally; - are looking to use it as part of an investment portfolio and not as a complete investment plan.
+- seek long-term capital growth; - seek a higher risk, specialist sector equity investment; - are looking to use it as part of an investment portfolio and not as a complete investment plan.

 Dealing Requests received before 14:30 CET on any Valuation Day will be processed that day.